 Pros

-- Unlike implants, dentures do not require any surgery.
+• Unlike implants, dentures do not require any surgery.
 Impressions are taken out of your mouth.
 However, sometimes you need to have teeth extracted before getting your dentures.
-Missing teeth can make your face appear to be collapsing inward, but dentures support your cheeks and lips and restore some facial structure.
-Also, partial dentures are easy to adjust in case you lose more teeth.
+Missing teeth can make your face appear collapsing inward, but dentures support your cheeks and lips and restore some facial structure.
+Also, partial dentures are easy to adjust if you lose more teeth.

-- One of the main appeals of dentures over implants is the cost.
+• One of the main appeals of dentures over implants is the cost.
 Getting implants for multiple missing teeth adds up fast.
-Dentures are usually the best option if you only have a few teeth remaining.
+Dentures are usually the best option if only a few teeth remain.
 Also, insurance policies typically cover dentures.
 They don’t usually cover implants because they are considered a cosmetic procedure.

 Alongside these many benefits, however, are some drawbacks.